RileyBerman/DataHack_Group4_Project/CA_Senate/README.md

 ---

 **Objective:** Web scrape information about all current California State Senators.
 Save output as a .csv file.
+Use `CA_Senate.Rproj` to run files.

 **Files:**